ValleyBell/MidiConverters/README.md

 The tool needs "RO" files ripped from ScummVM's RAM as I couldn't figure out the format of the "WA" files that you can extract from the actual game.
 The "RO" signature must be at byte 0x0C.
 (I apparently ripped some bytes from the memory block header.)
 MI1-Midi_Data.7z contains the files that I used with the converter.

+## msdrv2mid
+This tool converts songs from PC-98 games that use the MsDRV sound driver to MIDI.

+The tool was originally called twinkle2mid and was written to convert the songs from Bunretsu Shugo Shin Twinkle Star, which uses an early version of MsDRV.
+It was since updated to work with more versions of the sound format.

+Early versions of MsDRV have the code embedded in the main executable.
+Later version come with a separate sound driver executable that is usually called "MSDRV4.EXE" or "MSDRV4L.EXE".
+In any case you can find a copyright notice by the author "KENJI" in side the executable.

+Common file extensions for MsDRV music files are MF1, MF2, and MUS.
+Bunretsu Shugo Shin Twinkle Star has one .MF2 archive per song.
+Eacho .MF2 archive contains all variants (OPN, OPNA, MT-32, SC-55) of a song and you need to unpack/decompress it to get the actual music file.

 ## mucom2mid
 This converts songs in PC-8801 Mucom format to MIDI.